Physics student community

 Join astronomy enthusiasts to observe at the club's rooftop Truman Kohman Observatory on Scaife Hall.
 Locate constellations and celestial objects.
 This 100+ member club is active, educational and fun with astronomy speakers, 1st place Carnival booth designs, field trips to star parties, dark sky sites, the Buhl Planetarium and outreach events.
 The club meets Fridays at 7:30 PM in DH A301D ... and is on the spot when things happen!

-The Rocket Club, formerly known as Carnegie Mellon Rocket Command, promotes interest in rocketry.
+The Carnegie Mellon Rocket Command, formerly known as the Physics Rocket Club, promotes interest in rocketry.
 One does not have to be a rocket scientist or a physicist to join the CMRC.
 They meet Tuesdays at 4:30 PM in DH A200.
+Winner of the 2018 NASA Student Launch Altitude Award.

 Physics and Philosophy Club